HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

-* link_type binding.gyp variable put in for choosing static linking to native hdf5 libraries(darwin untested)

-* 64 bit signed and unsigned integer attributes read

-* Added a file method enableSingleWriteMumltiRead (if native version older than 1.10.x it is a noop).
+* Note: Release v0.3.4 For static native linkng, link_type command line switch is provided in binding.gyp(darwin,win untested).
+Added custom 64 bit signed (Int64) and unsigned (Uint64) integer attributes read/write since tey are't yet supported by javascript.
+Added a file method enableSingleWriteMumltiRead (if native version older than 1.10.x it is a noop).
+Synchronous iterate and visit is now available on file and group children.

 * Note: asynchronous i/o is coming but not in this release